-“The other idea that I have,” said Merlin, “is that somewhere in that pocket locker of yours, amongst all the bits and bobs of dark magic you collected while you were planning this bank heist, you surely have a Hand of Glory.”
+“The other idea that I have,” said Merlin, “is that somewhere in that pocket locker of yours, among all the bits and bobs of Dark Magic you collected while you were planning this bank heist, you surely have a Hand of Glory.”

 “Blodwen’s nose,” Merlin swore, when Rigel finally dragged his Hand of Glory out of the pocket-locker.
 “It’s still in the original wrapper!”

 “Don’t open it,” Anatoly advised, knowingly.
 “It will lose half of its value.”

 They did, indeed, open the package.
 With a mixture of fascination and revulsion, they found a candle (also in Rigel’s pocket), lit it, and put it in the shriveled hand, which came alive just enough to grip the candle.
 Then Rigel put away his cloak, and Merlin put out his watery wandlight, and everyone joined hands in a line with Rigel at the front, and they began their careful hike along the railroad by the light of a Hand of Glory.

 “The only thing we have to avoid is being seen by anyone carrying a lantern or torch of their own,” Rigel explained as they tiptoed forward.
 “They won’t see our light at all.
 In pitch darkness, we are as good as invisible.”